msgpo/Blocker-database/README.md

 **Q**: Is there a NoScript Database?

-**A**: [Not anymore](https://github.com/CHEF-KOCH/Blocker-database/issues/16), seems NoScript (since it got crippled) isn't widely used anymore, most people (_including me_) switched to uMatrix instead.
+**A**: [Not anymore](https://github.com/CHEF-KOCH/Blocker-database/issues/16), seems [NoScript](https://en.wikipedia.org/wiki/NoScript) isn't widely used anymore or some features already are not implemented in the Browser.
+Some people (_including me_) switched to the uBO and uMatrix combination instead.

 Known issue
 ---------------

-The bigger issues are pinned, otherwise the following "special" issue are not directly related to this project, there addon/extension related (see here):
+The bigger issues are pinned.
+"Special" issue are not directly related to this project, they are addon/extension related (see here):

-Extension bases issue:

 * [#5](https://github.com/CHEF-KOCH/Blocker-database/issues/5)
 * [Privacy Badger import/export tracker settings](https://gist.github.com/noromanba/b0f5f772573bd982190afba6374395cd)